visciang/telegram/README.md

 ### Poller

 This mode can be used in a dev environment or if your bot doesn't need to "scale".
 Being in pull it works well behind a firewall (or behind a home internet router).
-Refer to the `Telegram.Poller` module docs fo more info.
+Refer to the `Telegram.Poller` module docs for more info.

 #### Telegram Client Config